-Although I am a daily and avid walker, my sons think the ‘other’ mums are much fitter ‘because they run’ … truthfully I think it is actually the same three mums they see running round the neighbourhood.
+Although I am a daily and avid walker, my sons think the other mums are much fitter, because they run!
+Although, truthfully I think it is actually the same three mums they see running round the neighbourhood.

-Too much horse-riding in my youth, too much competitive sports for other mums, equals shot knees, equals walking, not running for yours sincerely.
+Too much horse-riding in my youth, too much competitive sports for other mums, equals an average knee and walking, not running for yours sincerely.
 Kudos, seriously (!), to the mums who sat on their bums the last 20 years, and who are now doing competitive multi-sports, no wear and tear on those knees baby.

-Anyway, that was context, what has been rumbling through my mind are the topics ‘happiness’ and ‘being sick’.
-Are they mutually exclusive, can you be sick and happy?
-If you are sick, are you unhappy?
-If you are happy does it mean you are not sick?
+Anyway, that was context, what has been rumbling through my mind are the topics ‘happiness’ and ‘being unwell’ physically.
+Are they mutually exclusive, can you be unwell and happy?
+If you are unwell, are you unhappy?
+If you are happy does it mean you are not unwell?

 We came out of lockdown last week, back to work.
 Seven weeks at home, some sinus issues (hayfever) during that time and all of one headache, sleep-ins too and still at work by 8.15am.
 Week one back at work, pressure to do things that are impossible in part time hours, and two stress headaches later had me crawling into bed in a dark room.

 Was I unhappy?
 I analysed that, nope, not unhappy, just want to sleep thank you very much.